Accommodations

 The Disability Services Office provides alternative text formats for students who have been approved for this accommodation.
 Audio Text is delivered through a text-to-speech program called Kurzweil 3000.
 Kurzweil 3000 reads digital files aloud and provides other useful tools such as bookmarking, highlighting, and note-taking.
 If a student qualifies to receive audio text (E-Text), our office will email the student a username and password to access Kurzweil 3000, along with instructions on how to upload files to the website.
 If the student has any issues navigating the website, they are encouraged to call the Accommodations Specialist at 541-962-3235.

-Please Note: If a student qualifies to receive Alternative Text Accommodation, they must sign an Alternative Text Agreement Form at the beginning of every term.
-The Alternative Text Agreement Form will be sent to the student’s email.
-Alternative Text Agreement Form EXAMPLE
+Please Note: If a student qualifies to receive Alternative Text as an accommodation, they must sign a new Alternative Text Agreement Form at the beginning of every term.
+The Disability Services Office will email the student a new Alternative Text Agreement Form prior to the start of each academic term.

 Alternative Testing Arrangements are made on an individual, case-by-case basis during the initial intake appointment with the Assistant Director of Disability Services.
 A student may receive one or many of the following testing accommodations: